alphagov/govuk-content-api-docs/source/index.html.md

 ## Keep informed

-To keep informed of changes and developments to this API please join our [mailing list][google-group].
+Join the [GOV.UK Content API mailing list][google-group] to be notified of of announcements regarding this API.
+We will use this channel to communicate any breaking changes or updates to the support status of this API.

 ## Security and compliance